 Please note that if the request for the hearing is made AFTER 30 days, you may still be entitled to an equivalent hearing, but you will lose the right to the US Tax Court Review if you disagree with the outcome and the IRS may levy your assets while you await your hearing.
 This means you would be forced to pay the tax in full and then fight to get it refunded.

-Levy/Seizure Based On Federal Tax Liens
+Levy/Seizure Based on Federal Tax Liens

 If the Federal Tax Lien is not paid; or if a hearing is not timely requested; or if some other payment arrangements are not made (such as an Installment Agreement (IA) or Offer in Compromise (OIC)), the IRS can take collection actions against your property, or rights to property, including: